MDBAuth/EWR_tool/notes.md

 ### BASIC OVERVIEW ####
+ 1. Profile the code base with cProfile or line_profiler
- 1. Eliminate bloat where possible
+ 2. Eliminate bloat where possible
     - not changing any logic of calculations
  3. Employ numpy arrays were possible
     - vectorise operations where possible (may not be for more complicated EWRs)
  4. Parallel processing/threadpool executor?
  5. Dask dataframes?
     - in tool parallelisation by way of changing the class of the dataframes to something that can easily interface compute clusters and on device cpu and memory to be parallelised
     - https://docs.dask.org/en/stable/dataframe.html
- 5. Ray?
+ 6. Ray?
- 6. Numba?
+ 7. Numba?
- 7. Cython / c
+ 8. Cython / c
     - move some guts:
       - probably the calc bits not sure?